 Warner Pacific University is mandated by the U.S. Department of Education per Federal regulations to qualitatively (grade-based) and quantitatively (time-related) monitor the academic progress of financial aid recipients.
-The standard is cumulative and includes all periods of enrollment, even those in which the student did not receive financial assistance.
+The GPA standard is cumulative and includes all periods of enrollment, including transfer credits and periods in which the student did not receive financial assistance.